I hope you enjoy reading this blog post.

 When to Replace Your Headlight Bulb

-Signs that indicate car headlight replacement
+Signs that indicate a car headlight replacement

 • Flickering or Dimming Headlights: Headlights that flicker or appear dim may need replacement.